pragmarb/pragma-migration/README.md

 end
 ```

-Suppose you are working on a new API version and you decide to start using seconds since the epoch
+Suppose you are working on a new API version and you decide to remove the `_id` suffix from
-instead of timestamps.
+association properties.
 In order to support users who are on an older version of the API, you will
 need to do the following:

-- convert their input timestamps into UNIX epochs before passing them to your code;
+- remove the `_id` suffix from their requests;
-- convert your UNIX epochs to timestamps before sending the HTTP response.
+- add the `_id` suffix back to their responses.

 To accomplish it, you might write a new migration like this: